-As the Web keeps expanding, the number of pages indexed in a search engine increases correspondingly.
+The amount of information available on the web is growing rapidly.
+Google [4] reported that its index size was over 8 billion pages in 2004, and it was estimated that it had 20 billion pages in 2005.
+As the web keeps expanding, the number of pages indexed in a search engine increases correspondingly.
 With such a large volume of data, finding relevant information satisfying user needs based on simple search queries becomes an increasingly difficult task.

 Queries submitted by search engine users tend to be short and ambiguous.
-A study by Jansen et al. [20] found that the average query length on a popular search engine was only 2.35 terms.
+A study by M. Jansen [20] found that the average query length on a popular search engine was only 2.35 terms.
 These short queries are not likely to be able to precisely express what the user really needs.
 As a result, lots of pages retrieved may be irrelevant to the user needs because of the ambiguous queries.
 On the other hand, users may not want to reformulate their queries using more search terms, since it imposes additional burden on them during searching.

 To improve user's search experience, most major commercial search engines provide query suggestions to help users formulate more effective queries.
-When a user submits a query, a list of terms that are semantically related to the submitted query is provided to help the user identify terms that he/she really wants, hence improving the retrieval effectiveness.
-Yahoo's "Also Try" [6] and Google's "Searches related to" features provide related queries for narrowing search, while Ask Jeeves [1] suggests both more specific and more general queries to the user.
+When a user submits a query, a list of terms that are semantically related to the submitted query is provided to help the user to identify terms that he/she really wants, hence improving the retrieval effectiveness.
+Yahoo's "Also Try" [6] and Google's "Searches related to" features provide related queries for narrowing search, while Ask Jeeves [2] suggests both more specific and more general queries to the user as shown in Fig. 2.
 Unfortunately, these systems provide the same suggestions to the same query without considering users' specific interests.